w3f/polkadot-wiki/docs/build-parachains-rococo.md

 When you create your own chain spec, there are a few considerations to keep in mind.
 One being that Rococo is a Proof-of-Authority chain, so you will need to add in an authority and its session keys to the file.
-So you will need to modify the following:
+Modify the following lines in the generated `JSON` file:

 ```json
 "session": {